ketyung/tm_dapp/README.md

 # Live Demo
 You can try out a live version on NEAR testnet on https://ticketmaker.xyz

+# To run this on your localhost
+- Git clone this repo
+- And run

+yarn start

+and open your browser at http://localhost:3000

+- For ticket image to be able to upload to Arweave, you'll need to add a .env file into the root folder of this repo that contains at least REACT_APP_ARWEAVE_KEY as follows:

+REACT_APP_ARWEAVE_KEY=Arweave-wallet-private-key

+Replace "Arweave-wallet-private-key" with your Arweave wallet's private key

 ## License
 MIT License
 Copyright (c) 2022 Christopher Ket Yung Chee.
 See [License](https://github.com/ketyung/tm_dapp/blob/master/LICENSE.md) for details